 Consumer expectations play a major role in antimicrobial prescribing in general practice.
 Resources such as posters, leaflets and videos in waiting rooms on topics such as immunisation, hand hygiene and AMR can raise awareness and prepare consumers to discuss AMS before a consultation.

-Chapter 7 of Antimicrobial Stewardship in Australian Health Care (2018) has more information about shared decision-making and consumer understanding of when antimicrobials are needed.
+Chapter 7 of AMS Book has more information about shared decision-making and consumer understanding of when antimicrobials are needed.

 e.
 Demonstrating practice consistent with the Antimicrobial Stewardship Clinical Care Standard